 Assuming Congress will be on board with extending the pandemic changes in some fashion, the question of how much these services should cost still remains.
 MedPAC (Medicare Payment Advisory Commission) mentioned in their recommendations to Congress that telehealth services should cost less than traditional in-person services because the overhead costs are presumably lower.
 However, that stance is not universal, as providers and organizations such as the American Hospital Association advocate for payment parity between virtual and in-person services.

 To achieve better implementation of telehealth in the long term, the AHA also argues for the national prioritization of a medical licensure path that allows providers to deliver virtual care across state lines.
-Moreover, they believe that expanded access to broadband internet, especially in underserved areas, will be necessary to utilizing telehealth to its fullest potential.
+Moreover, they believe that expanded access to broadband internet, especially in underserved areas, will be necessary to utilize telehealth to its fullest potential.
 That stance on broadband is supported by the current presidential administration’s infrastructure plan as well.

 Though roadblocks remain, they do not appear to be insurmountable.
 In the interim, telehealth’s growth won’t be quite so frenzied as it was in the pandemic environment.
 The groundwork has been laid, and it’s only a matter of time until these services are a standard piece of the healthcare puzzle.